Bird anatomy: Brain

+Vision

 Birds have acute eyesight—raptors (birds of prey) have vision eight times sharper than humans—thanks to higher densities of photoreceptors in the retina (up to 1,000,000 per square mm in Buteos, compared to 200,000 for humans), a high number of neurons in the optic nerves, a second set of eye muscles not found in other animals, and, in some cases, an indented fovea which magnifies the central part of the visual field.
 Many species, including hummingbirds and albatrosses, have two foveas in each eye.
 Many birds can detect polarised light.

+Hearing

 The avian ear is adapted to pick up on slight and rapid changes of pitch found in bird song.
 General avian tympanic membrane form is ovular and slightly conical.
 Morphological differences in the middle ear are observed between species.
 Ossicles within green finches, blackbirds, song thrushes, and house sparrows are proportionately shorter to those found in pheasants, Mallard ducks, and sea birds.
 In song birds, a syrinx allows the respective possessors to create intricate melodies and tones.
 The middle avian ear is made up of three semicircular canals, each ending in an ampulla and joining to connect with the macula sacculus and lagena, of which the cochlea, a straight short tube to the external ear, branches from.